hertzmann/hertzmann.github.io/_posts/2022-09-04-computationalism.md

 ---
 layout: page
 title: We Aren't Just Computers
-summary: If people are just computers, then why do we have morality?
+description: If people are just computers, then why do we have morality?
 author:  AaronHertzmann
 image: /images/wica/bradford_viewers.jpg
-og:image: /images/wica/bradford_viewers.jpg
 ---